tramping clothes: the dry set

 a heavier weight wool jersey or hoodie—stay even warmer;

-softshell windproof jacket—these are just the best, when it gets really cold in some unheated bivvy you can even sleep in it;
+softshell windproof jacket or puffer jacket—these are just the best, when it gets really cold in some unheated bivvy you can even sleep in it;

 beanies—recycle from day use.

-For back up: spare undies and some long johns, which you pop in a thin cloth bag to use as a pillow with any other discarded dry clothing.
+For back up: spare undies and socks, which you pop in a thin cloth bag to use as a pillow with any other discarded dry clothing.

 That’s it.